 Windows 11 PC minimum system requirements

-- Processor: 1 GHz with 2 or more cores, and x64-bit only or System on a Chip (SoC).
+- Processor: 1 GHz with two or more cores, x64-bit only or System on a Chip (SoC).

 - Memory capacity: 4 GB of RAM.

 - TPM: Trusted Platform Module (TPM) version 2.0 is likely to be downgraded from version 1.2.